 - Your ulcer becomes bigger, deeper, or does not heal.

 - You have questions or concerns about your condition or care.

 - Antibiotics help treat a bacterial infection.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Care for your wound as directed:

-Good foot care may prevent ulcers, or keep them from getting worse.
+Good foot care may help prevent ulcers, or keep them from getting worse.
 Ask someone to help you if you are not able to check your feet by yourself.
 You or another person may need to do any of the following:

 - Protect your feet.
 Do not walk barefoot or wear your shoes without socks.
 Check your shoes for rocks or other objects that can hurt your feet.
 Wear cotton socks to help keep your feet dry.
 Wear socks without toe seams, or wear them with the seams inside out.
 Change your socks each day.
 Do not wear socks that are dirty or damp.